acutario/decoratex/README.md

 end
 ```

-The decorations definition needs to be placed before schema definition, and then, you should add `add_decorations` inside the schema block: this will automatically add the virtual fields to your model.
+The decorations definition needs to be placed before schema definition, and then, you should add `add_decorations` inside the schema block.
+This will automatically add the virtual fields to your model.

 Finally, you can use the `decorate` function of your model module to populate the fields that you need with the function associated to them.